mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 My first principles are:

  1. Gain agreement on the problem by
-  * Focusing on the right problem by understanding the motivation behind the need for a solution and understanding it in the wider context of the business.
+  * Focusing on the motivation behind the need for a solution and understanding the problem within the wider context of the business.
   * Contributing to delivering real business value by empathising with your business colleagues regarding the opportunity you are enabling or the constraint you are removing.

  2. Collaborate towards a solution by